koalatiapp/hosting/README.md

 ## Troubleshooting
 ### Untrusted SSL certificate issues

-If you have a TLS trust issues, you can copy the self-signed certificate from Caddy and add it to the trusted certificates:
+If you have a TLS trust issues when running Koalati on your local machine, you can copy the self-signed certificate from Caddy and add it to the trusted
+certificates:

 #### Mac
 ```bash